pb-pravin/HLIOSExamples/README.md

 2. Demo how to use SDWebImage library.
 3. Demo Labels, buttons, and image views.
 4. Demo how to use NSAttributedString
+5. Demo how to open the phone application to make a dial.
+6. Demo the delegate methods of text field and text view.

 ### LabelTextFieldCellDemo
 1. LabelTextFieldCell